 - 1. Atlases of multiple groups are concatenated with renumbering of atlas ID's.
 Also, parameter set and atlas data of all groups are merged together into one parameter set and one atlas data units, respectively. - 2.
 An intermediate bitstream is formatted that includes no video sub bitstreams. - 3.
-All geometry and attribute video data is output as raw video files. - 4.
+All geometry (if present), attribute (if present), and occupancy (if present) video data are output as raw video files. - 4.
 The raw video is encoded using the HEVC test model (HM) resulting in separate video sub bitstreams. - 5.
 The intermediate bitstream plus all sub bitstreams are concatenated with insertion of suitable headers, to form the output bitstream.

-Figure 16: V3C sample stream with MIV extensions.
+Figure 21: V3C sample stream with MIV extensions